rcowham/go-libp4dlog/cmd/p4locks/README.md

 $ ./p4locks -h
 usage: p4locks [<flags>] [<logfile>...]

-Parses one or more p4d text log files (which may be gzipped) and outputs HTML Google Charts timeline with locks.
+Parses one or more p4d text log files (which may be gzipped) and outputs an HTML file with a Google Charts timeline with information about locks.
 Locks are listed by table and then pids with read/write wait/held.
+The output file can be opened locally by any browser (although internet access required to download JS).

+Examples: p4locks -x user log

 Flags:
   -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
       --debug=DEBUG              Enable debugging level.
   -t, --threshold=THRESHOLD      Threshold value below which commands are filtered out (in milliseconds).
-Default 1000 -o, --html.output=HTML.OUTPUT  Name of file to which to write HTML.
-Defaults to <logfile-prefix>.html
+Default 10000 -o, --html.output=HTML.OUTPUT  Name of file to which to write HTML.
+Defaults to <logfile-prefix>.html -x, --exclude.tables=EXCLUDE.TABLES
+                                 Specify a (golang) regex to match tables to exclude from results (e.g. 'user$' or '(user|nameval)$').
+No default.
       --version                  Show application version.

 Args: